gwokae/dailydrinks-assignment/README.md

 # dailydrinks-assignment

-A simple react based table
+A simple react based table.
+Tested on Chrome and Firefox.
+(Sorry I don't have Safari at home)

 ## Features